Cat Weight Loss Guide

 Here are some tips when dealing with a cat begging for food:

-Careful portion control and caloric restriction are the most effective and safe methods to help your cat reach a healthy body condition.
+Careful portion control and gradual caloric restriction are the most effective and safe methods to help your cat reach a healthy body condition.

 Pet, scratch, brush, or play with your cat when it begs for food.
 Many cats will be happy to substitute food for affection, so flip the equation, and you may find that playtime displaces chow-time.